 Guinea pig or cuy is a typical dish in Peru, but it can be found in other South American countries (Ecuador, Colombia, and Bolivia).
 They are bred by the Andes' people in their house, usually in the kitchen, where they sick the warmth of the Qonchas or wood-fired stoves made of clay and straw.

-There are many ways to prepare the guinea pig in Peru, depending on the region you visit and it will have a typical way to prepare it.
-Among the most classic dishes, we have Cuy al Horno (Baked Guinea pig), Cuy Chactado (Deep fried guinea pig), Cuy al Palo (Guinea pig on a stick), and Pepian de Cuy ( Guinea pig stew).
+There are many ways to prepare the guinea pig in Peru, depending on the region you visit, and there will be a typical way to prepare it.
+Among the most classic dishes, we have Cuy al Horno (Baked Guinea pig), Cuy Chactado (Deep fried guinea pig), Cuy al Palo (Guinea pig on a stick), and Pepian de Cuy (Guinea pig stew).
 I have seen pictures sent by my guests that they found "cuy nuggets" in North America and Europe, but I have never tried that.

 Guinea pig recipes